OSGeo/gdal/doc/source/programs/ogrmerge.rst

 each of them having one or several vector layers, and copy them in a target dataset.

-There are essential two modes:
+There are essentially two modes:

 *  the default one, where each input vector layer, is copied as a separate layer into the target dataset